harshrathee7/admin-panel-bypass-/README.md

-Bypassing an admin panel depends on the security flaws present in the target application.
-Here are some common techniques used for bypassing admin panel authentication:

----

 ### **1. Default Credentials / Credential Stuffing**
 - Many web applications have default usernames and passwords (e.g., `admin:admin`, `root:toor`).
 - Try common credentials from leaked databases.